Understanding Customer's Canvas

 For the backend developer, Customer’s Canvas offers several services that allow for managing data, integrating with e-commerce platforms, rendering previews, proofs and print files, as well as carrying out other tasks.

 - Backend Services - consists of several parts:

 - Asset Storage API - allows for manipulating web-to-print data, such as designs, fonts, images.

 - Asset Processor API - can be used to import data, generate previews and perform other operations on the data stored in the Asset Storage.

-- BackOffice API - intended for the integration with your e-commerce platform.
+- Storefront API - intended for the integration with your online store.

 - Design Atoms API - useful if you would like to create your own editor.

 - Design Editor API.
 Design Editor is the main editor application connected to the Customer's Canvas backend.
 You may use its API if you are using the Design Editor directly (if it is not connected to Customer's Canvas).
 Also, it includes some useful endpoints that are not available in Backend Services.
 See more in the Design Editor documentation.